 Look, unicorns—we cannot overstate Giving Tuesday’s importance to the nonprofit ecosystem.
 It is our answer to Black Friday and Cyber Monday.
 It is the kickoff to our year-end fundraising pushes.
 Giving Tuesday's not the end-all-be-all—your mission and the good work you do is the end-all-be-all—but it’s pretty darn close.

 So if you’re thinking of ignoring Giving Tuesday 2020, take a deep breath and then don’t.
-Download Funraise’s 2020 Giving Tuesday Toolkit to make it easier on yourself and get emails, texts, press releases, calendars... pretty much the whole nine yards necessary to make your Giving Tuesday strategy sessions easy-peasy.
+Download Funraise’s Giving Tuesday Toolkit to make it easier on yourself and get emails, social posts, examples, calendars... pretty much the whole nine yards necessary to make your Giving Tuesday strategy sessions easy-peasy.